Timewind

 Timewind is the fifth album by Klaus Schulze.
-It was originally released in 1975, and in 2006 was the twenty-second Schulze album reissued by Revisited Records.
-It is Schulze's first solo album to use a sequencer.
+It was originally released in 1975, and is Schulze's first solo album to use a sequencer, something which would become a mainstay of nearly all of his work going forward.
+It features cover art by Urs Amann, who also provided artwork for several other Schulze albums.

-For many years this was his only work available in the United States and was therefore rated higher by American listeners than 1977's Mirage or X of the following year.
-It was awarded the Grand Prix du Disque (Grand Prize for Records) of L'Académie Charles Cros.
+Timewind was awarded the Grand Prix du Disque of L'Académie Charles Cros in 1976, and in 2006 it was the twenty-second Schulze album reissued by Revisited Records, with an extra disc of bonus material.

 Overview

-Evolving slowly but deliberately over the course of each album side, Timewind has been deemed an electronic version of an Indian raga.
-It resembles in many ways a longer variation of the third track from Tangerine Dream's classic 1974 album Phaedra, "Movements of a Visionary," but it remains a transitional work somewhere between the Krautrock of Schulze's earlier output and the Berlin School character of his following efforts.
-The intention of Timewind was to invoke a timeless state in the listener.
+Like many of his other albums, Timewind contains only two songs, each taking up an entire side of a vinyl record.
 Both track titles are references to the nineteenth-century composer Richard Wagner.
 Bayreuth is the Bavarian town where Wagner had an opera house built for the first performance of his massive Ring Cycle.
 Wahnfried is the name of Wagner's home in Bayreuth in the grounds of which he was buried in 1883.
-It is also a pen-name used by Schulze himself.
+"Wahnfried" is also a name used by Schulze himself for several albums.

+Compositionally, the album represents somewhat of a turning point for Schulze, marking the start of his foray into what would later be termed the Berlin school of electronic music, or simply Berlin School.

 "Bayreuth Return" was recorded on two-track equipment in one take, and is essentially "live in the studio".
 Its rhythmic basis is a single analog sequencer pattern, transposed and manipulated in real time.
-(The manipulation primarily consists of changing the 'return' point of the sequence.)
-String synthesizer chords, improvised melodies, and complex sound effects are the remaining ingredients.
+String synthesizer chords, improvised melodies, and complex sound effects are the remaining elements.
 "Wahnfried 1883", in contrast, is a slow piece that was composed and multitracked.
 Its main building blocks are layers of slow, shimmering pads and lines.
-The kaleidoscopic key changes without obvious 'home key' (the piece remains consonant throughout) may be seen as a musical nod to Wagner: also, a Leitmotif appears.
-An excerpt of the graphic performance score appears on the inside sleeve of the original vinyl version.
-The reissue bonus track "Echoes of Time" is a longer alternate take of "Bayreuth Return".
+The kaleidoscopic key changes without obvious 'home key' may be seen as a musical nod to Wagner.
+An excerpt of the graphic performance score of "Wahnfried 1883" appears on the back sleeve of the original vinyl version.

+The deluxe edition bonus track "Echoes of Time" is a longer alternate take of "Bayreuth Return", while "Windy Times" was recorded in 2000 and previously appeared on Contemporary Works I.